TwilioDevEd/sample-template-rails/README.md

 **Some notes:**
 - [Heroku does not support SQLite](https://devcenter.heroku.com/articles/sqlite3), so if you want to deploy to Heroku you need to make the necessary changes on the project to use Postgres instead of SQLite.
-- [Glitch](https://glitch.com/) is not included because it only supports NodeJS officially (but unofficially it supports many other languages, including Ruby).
-Moreover, Glitch includes an old version of Ruby (2.3) which has reached its [end of life](https://www.ruby-lang.org/en/news/2019/03/31/support-of-ruby-2-3-has-ended/) and it's not supported by this project.
-- [Zeit Now](https://zeit.co) is also not included because it uses a serverless architecture which doesn't work with frameworks such as Rails.

 ## Resources